-FAMSF and COFAM Employee Conflict of Interest Disclosure Form
+FAMSF and COFAM Employee Employment Conflict of Interest Disclosure Form

 The duty to disclose any potential conflict of interest is ongoing in nature.
 You must complete this form prior to your employment.
-Additionally, this form must be updated annually and given to your supervisor by January 1 of every year that you are employed or serving as a Trustee or volunteer.
+Additionally, this form must be updated annually and given to your supervisor by January 1 of every year that you are employed.
 You must also update this form at any time if any one of your answers changes.